nathanrhead/code-challenges/leetcode/medium/verify-bst/verify-bst.md

 Output: false
 Explanation: The root node's value is 5 but its right child's value is 4.

+## Example 3

+Input: root = [5,4,6,null,null,3,7]
+Output: false
+Explanation: The root node's value is 5, but a righthand descendent of it, 3, is less than 5.

 ## Constraints

 - The number of nodes in the tree is in the range [1, 104].